You May Now Kiss the... Uh... Guy Who Receives

 "You May Now Kiss the...
 Uh...
 Guy Who Receives" is the 25th episode of the fourth season of Family Guy.
 The episode originally aired on April 30, 2006, on Fox.
 In the episode, Brian's gay cousin Jasper comes to Quahog with his boyfriend Ricardo to get married.
-Mayor West tries to ban same-sex marriage to divert attention from a bad investment he made with the taxpayers' money.
+Mayor Adam West tries to ban same-sex marriage to divert attention from a bad investment he made with the taxpayers' money.
 Brian fights for gay marriage and ends up taking Mayor West hostage to get his view across.

 The episode was written by David A. Goodman and directed by Dominic Polcino.
 The episode received positive reviews from critics.
 The week it aired, the episode had an estimated 7.8 million viewers.
 The episode features guest performances from Michael Clarke Duncan, Ralph Garman, Rachael MacFarlane, Chad Morgan, Charles Reid, Craig Reid, Kevin Michael Richardson, and Stark Sands, as well as several recurring voice actors for the series.